woctezuma/steam-face-detection/README.md

 ![Peaky Blinders][wiki-peakyblinders] ![Event D][wiki-eventD]

-Keep in mind that the algorithm is not foolpoof!
+Keep in mind that the algorithm is not foolproof!

 ![Anime][wiki-anime] ![Failures][wiki-failures]